Canadian Guide Dogs for the Blind

 Founded in 1984, the Canadian Guide Dogs for the Blind (CGDB) strives to assist visually-impaired Canadians with their mobility by providing and training them in the use of professionally trained Guide Dogs.
 The program is carried out at a 9-acre training centre outside of Manotick, Ontario.
 The centre has a kennel that houses up to 30 dogs.

-This report is an update and is currently under review by Canadian Guide Dogs for the Blind.
+This report is an update that has been sent to Canadian Guide Dogs for the Blind for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December